ludoviclaffineur/flexible-jekyll/_posts/2022-12-01-context-is-everything.md

  - Help the team generate a list of steps to confirm the core cause.
  - Assist the team in identifying any risks associated with the solution, such as delays, data integrity, and breaking changes.

-In conclusion, effective decision-making in teams requires a thorough understanding of the problem and the customer's needs.
-By fostering collaboration and communication, and aligning on a clear vision, we can avoid the pitfalls of the "Chinese whispers" game and make better decisions that deliver real value to our customers.
+In conclusion, poor decision making often stems from a lack of context and understanding of the issue at hand.
+This can happen when information is interpreted and transferred from one person to another, leading to a diluted understanding of the problem.
+In order to avoid this, it's important for teams to have a clear understanding of the customer's needs and for all team members to be involved in the decision making process from the beginning.
+This will help ensure that decisions are made with the customer's needs in mind and that the final solution addresses the initial problem.
+By taking these steps, teams can avoid making decisions in a vacuum and ensure that they are making the right choices. 💡